* Woman killed in flooding in Houston

 'IT WAS TERRIBLE'

-The coastal town of Rockport took a direct hit from the storm, leaving streets flooded and strewn with power lines and debris on Saturday.
+Rockport, which took a direct hit from the storm, was left with streets flooded and strewn with power lines and debris on Saturday.

 A dozen recreational vehicles were flipped over on a sales lot, one blown into the middle of the street.
 A convoy of military vehicles arrived in the Rockport area on Saturday to help in the recovery efforts, and town officials announced an overnight curfew for residents.